Not Your Mother's Thanksgiving

-One other throwback, tangentially, is the staple winter fruit bowl recipe that I always make in advance and have on hand on Thanksgiving morning because, well, that’s the way it’s always been for as long as I can remember.
-And it’s such an indulgence…..
+One other throwback, tangentially, is the staple winter fruit bowl recipe I always make in advance and have on hand on Thanksgiving morning because that's the way it's always been for as long as I can remember.
+And it's such an indulgence…..

 The other two dishes that have fixed their place on the table are both veggie sides: roasted Brussels sprouts with wild mushrooms and cream and Roasted Sweet Potatoes with apples and maple sage butter, adapted from Fine Cooking magazine.